How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 Plant pots or containers – Starting at $10 if you go to a physical store (usually must buy multiples online)

-• 2 or 3-gallon pots with saucers for 1-2 plants, 5-gallon size take up more room and would be suitable for 1 plant under this size grow light
+• 2-gallon pots with saucers for 1-4 plants is recommended.
+3-gallon could also work but you might have to squeeze the plants close together.
+A 5-gallon size take up more room and would be suitable for just 1 plant under this size grow light.

 • Fabric pots are easier to find in smaller numbers online.
 Fabric pots are excellent for growing cannabis with the one downside being they need to be watered more often than hard-sided pots as they tend to dry out fast due to losing water from the sides.
-Sizing up to 3-gallon or 5-gallon is recommended for fabric pots.
+Sizing up to a 3-gallon or 5-gallon is recommended for fabric pots if you don’t want to water plants every day during periods of fast growth.
 Every brand of fabric air pot I’ve ever tried works great so don’t worry too much about the brand.
 Examples:

 • Free alternative: you can use almost any container or bucket to hold your plants as long as you drill holes out the bottom to let extra water drain through.
 You also want some sort of tray to catch runoff water and make sure it doesn’t spill on your floor.